CubePilot/cubepilot-docs/herelink/mavlink_buttons.md

 After configuring mode selection users should confirm their failsafe settings are correct and work as expected by testing before using the system.

+***Note: Ardupilot sets Sbus Ch5 to mode selection as default, this should be disabled with herelink by setting the pram to zero  -  FLTMODE_CH:0***

 ## Home Button

 The home button can only be configured with mavlink commands in Solex TX or QGC.
 It is advised to set Homebutton Long Press to ‘RTL’ command.